 CGI programs can, as a rule, be written in any language (compiled or interpreted) supported on the system running the HTTP server.

-On Unix servers, they are commonly written in Perl
+On Unix servers, they are commonly written in Perl,

-or as Bourne shell (/bin/sh
+C or as Bourne shell (/bin/sh) scripts.

 A CGI program (almost) always generates (to standard output) a Web page which is returned to the browser, in addition to any other effect.